William W. Cadbury and Catharine J. Cadbury collection

 William Warder Cadbury (嘉惠霖 Jiā Huìlín) was born on 1877 Oct 15 in Philadelphia, PA.
-He was the son of Joel and Anna Kaighn Cadbury and he was a birthright member of the Philadelphia Monthly Meeting for the Western District (now called the Central Philadelphia Monthly Meeting).
+He was the son of Quakers Joel and Anna Kaighn Cadbury and a lifelong member of the Philadelphia Monthly Meeting for the Western District (now called the Central Philadelphia Monthly Meeting).
 In 1911 he married Sarah Imbree Manatt; she died shortly after in 1912.
 Then, in 1917 he married Catharine Balderston Jones and had three daughters, Jane B. Cadbury, Emma Cadbury, and Catharine C. Cadbury.

 He graduated from the William Penn Charter School in 1894, and got a B.A. and M.A. from Haverford College in 1898 and 1899 respectively.
 He received an M.D. from the University of Pennsylvania in 1902.
 He spent time studying abroad in Vienna in 1905.
 In the years 1906-07, he taught pathology and pharmacology at the University of Pennsylvania, and in the period 1906-09, he worked as a pathologist at St. Mary’s Hospital.

 Between 1909 and 1949, WWC was a medical missionary in Canton, China.
 In 1909 he traveled to China and became a professor at the Canton Christian College (later Lingnan University).
 In 1914, he joined the specialized medical staff of Canton Hospital.
 He was appointed superintendent of Canton Hospital in 1930.
 He served as Vice-President of the Chinese Medical Association from 1935-37, and as Canton Chairman of the International Red Cross from 1938-41.